flayzer/TrueNAS-Scale/Installing SABnzbd & VPN.md

 1. Locate the SABnzbd instance and wait for it to deploy.
 2. Click on **Open**.
 This will take you to the setup wizard.
 3. Click **Next** and enter your usenet provider details.
 For example, if using euro.fastusenet.org, use the following:
-   - Usenet server: euro.fastusenet.org
+   - Usenet server: `euro.fastusenet.org`
-   - Username: frogoful
+   - Username: `frogoful`
    - Password: *usual password*
 4. Click the **Test Server** button, and if the connection is successful, click **Next**.
 5. Set the temporary download folder (incomplete).
-6. Set the completed download folder (complete)
+6. Set the completed download folder (complete).
 5. Click on **Go to SABnzbd**.

 ### Settings